-- 5. Prior to initiating this suit, my firm thoroughly investigated Defendant's publicly available financial information and player demographics.
-We estimate that the value of the injunctive relief provided for under the Settlement is up to tens of millions of dollars based upon the money spent by minors in the United States during the class period. - 6.
-Although the September 8, 2022 mediation was not successful, it was held only after the exchange of confidential mediation statements, which discussed the strengths and weaknesses of both Plaintiff's allegations and Defendant's potential defenses and relevant documents related thereto.
-Throughout the mediation session, counsel vigorously advocated for their respective clients' positions.
-Only after months of subsequent negotiations-with the continued assistance of Mr. Lindstrom-including numerous phone calls and email exchanges, were counsel able to reach an agreement. - 7.
-In sum, the Settlement was reached only after my firm conducted an extensive factual investigation into the Defendant's alleged misconduct, and thoroughly researched the law pertinent to Plaintiff's and Class Members' claims and Defendant's defenses thereto.
+- 5. Based upon the information that Defendant produced to my firm, we estimate that the value of the change in practices provided for under the Settlement is in the millions of dollars based upon the money spent by minors in the United States during the class period.
+Additionally, under the Settlement, Class Members do not give up their right to pursue damages claims in the future. - 6.
+The parties' March 16, 2023 mediation was held only after the exchange of confidential mediation statements, which discussed the strengths and weaknesses of both Plaintiff's allegations and Defendant's potential defenses and relevant documents related thereto.
+Throughout the mediation session, counsel vigorously advocated for their respective clients' positions. - 7.
+In sum, the Settlement was reached only after my firm conducted an extensive factual investigation and discovery into the Defendant's alleged misconduct, and thoroughly researched the law pertinent to Plaintiff's and Class Members' claims and Defendant's defenses thereto.
 Consequently, my firm had a wealth of information at its disposal before entering into settlement negotiations, which allowed my firm to adequately assess the strengths and weaknesses of the case and to balance the benefits of settlement against the risks of further litigation. - 8.
 The maximum recovery that each class member could receive as part of the Settlement for the claims in the operative complaint would depend on the amount that he or she spent on in-game currency and virtual items.
-Under the terms of the settlement, any class member may seek disaffirmance of their purchases made prior to turning 18 and receive a full refund, where they are so entitled under Niantic's revised terms and practices.

-- 9. Nothing in the course of the negotiations or in the substance of the proposed Settlement presents any reason to doubt the Settlement's fairness.
-Thus, in my professional opinion, this Settlement is fair, reasonable, and adequate. - 10.
-All terms regarding fees and costs were negotiated and agreed to by the parties only after full agreement was reached as to all other material terms. - 11.
-There are no fee splitting arrangements that are implicated in this case. - 12.
+The total amount made available to Class Members under the Settlement is in the millions of dollars, and, in any event, represents 100% of the amount that minors in the United States spent on Defendant's in-game currency and virtual items.
+None of this value will revert to Defendant under any circumstances. - 9.
+Nothing in the course of the negotiations or in the substance of the proposed Settlement presents any reason to doubt the Settlement's fairness.
+Thus, in my professional opinion, this Settlement is fair, reasonable, and adequate.

+- 10. All terms regarding fees and costs were negotiated and agreed to by the parties only after full agreement was reached as to all other material terms. - 11.
+Other than the Settlement Agreement itself, there are no additional agreements to be identified. - 12.
 My firm has vigorously and competently pursued the Class Members' claims.
 The arm's-length settlement negotiations that took place with the assistance of a certified mediator and the investigation they undertook demonstrate that my firm adequately represent the Class.
 Moreover, the named Plaintiff and my firm have no conflicts of interests with the Class.
 Rather, the named Plaintiff, like each absent Class Member, has a strong interest in proving Defendant's common course of conduct, and obtaining redress.
-In pursuing this litigation, my firm, as well as the named Plaintiff, has advanced and will continue to advance and fully protect the common interests of all members of the Class.
+In pursuing this litigation, my firm, as well as the named Plaintiff, have advanced and will continue to advance and fully protect the common interests of all members of the Class.
 My firm has extensive experience and expertise in prosecuting complex class actions.
 My firm is comprised of active practitioners who are highly experienced in consumer class action litigation. - 13.
 Attached hereto as Exhibit 1 is a true and correct copy of the Stipulation of Class Action Settlement and exhibits thereto. - 14.
 Attached hereto as Exhibit 2 is a true and correct copy of the firm resume of Bursor & Fisher, P.A.

-I declare under penalty of perjury under the laws of the United States and the States of California that the foregoing is true and correct.
-Executed on March 1, 2023 in New York, New York.
+I declare under penalty of perjury under the laws of the United States and the State of California that the foregoing is true and correct.
+Executed on May 24, 2023 in New York, New York.